zonneplan/KiBot/README.md

                         A short-cut to use for simple cases where a variant is an overkill.
         - `download`: [boolean=true] Downloads missing 3D models from KiCad git.
 Only applies to models in KISYS3DMOD.
         - `height`: [number=720] Image height (aprox.).
-        - `id_add`: [string=''] Text to add to the %i expansion content.
-To differentiate variations of this output.
         - `kicad_3d_url`: [string='https://gitlab.com/kicad/libraries/kicad-packages3D/-/raw/master/'] Base URL for the KiCad 3D models.
         - `move_x`: [number=0] Steps to move in the X axis, positive is to the right.
                     Just like pressing the right arrow in the 3D viewer.